Here we explain the new major football tournament that begins tonight with European heavyweights France and Germany facing off in Munich.

-Europe’s new international football contest kicks off tonight ... and it’s complicated.
+Europe’s new international football contest has kicked off ... and it’s complicated.

-Here we explain why it was introduced, how it will work and its link to qualification for the continent’s next soccer showpiece: Euro 2020.
+Here we explain why the Nations League was introduced, how it will work and its link to qualification for the continent’s next soccer showpiece: Euro 2020.

 How does it work?